babyblue64/court_data_fetcher/README.md

 ---

 ## 4️⃣ Set up venv in your Working Directory
-Get inside the Working Directory (called 'practice') and then:
+Get inside the Working Directory and then run:

 ```bash
 python3 -m venv venv